aidanjalili/Edison/README.md

 standard input into the "python3 __progeramname__" comand. the python script writes market caps to seperate file.  idk j an idea. also, you could check to c if the python program ran successfully by looking at time last modified of the output file

 ## After reading this doc it should take rly only like max 3 hrs to implement smthg like this (a dynamic investment amount cap) to the code to make it sustainable For long term
-use... now only needing periodic 50k transfers out of alpaca to my bank (could prolly set up thru alpaca support or j do it manually every now and again)
+use... now only needing periodic 50k transfers out of alpaca to my bank (could prolly set up thru alpaca support or j do it manually every now and again).
+AND HONESTLY
+AFTER HITTING THE 50k INVESTMENT LIMIT, YOU SHOULD JUST MOVE THE ALGO TO A DIFFERENT TRADING SOFTWARE LIKE SPYDER, TO EASILY IMPLEMENT BOTH THE X% OF THE MARKET CAP LIMIT
+AND THEN EVENTUALLY (IF YOU HAVE ENUF COLLATARAL) THE HOLDING OVERNIGHT VERSION.
+ALSO CAN EASILY TEST COMPLETELY DIFFERENT AND NEW STRATEGIES OR IDEAS WITH THESE TYPES OF
+SOFTWARE.
+SO LONG STORY SHORT, AFTER HITTING INVESTMENT LIMIT, CONINTUE WITH PLANS AS USUAL (FIRST, X% OF MKT CAP INSTEAD OF 50k FLATRATE, THEN SAME THING BUT ALLOWING
+HOLDING OVERNIGHT -- this requires more collateral -- ) BUT CARRY OUT THOSE PLANS ON A DIFFERENT, GUI, ALGO TRADING BROKER.
+THEN ALSO AT SOME POINT IN THE FUTURE FUTURE
+(YOU CAN PLAN WHEN IF YOU'VE GOTTEN TO THIS POINT) THINK ABOUT AND TEST ALL STRATEGIES YOU CAN DREAM OF THAT ARE POSSIBLE TO TEST WITH THE GUI (AND EVEN IF THEY"RE NOT
+WRITE THEM DOWN J TO HAVE, -- IN FACT I THINK I ALREADY MAY HAVE A FEW OF THESE IDEAS SOMEWHERE...
+MAYBE LIKE AN OLD "TODO" FILE FOR AN OLDER VERSION OF EDISON I THINK?)